-Looking For a New Mazda MAZDASPEED3 in your area?
+Looking for a Used MAZDASPEED3 in your area?

 The performance-oriented Mazda MAZDASPEED3 sport hatchback receives a new 10-speaker Bose Centerpoint Surround Sound audio system as standard equipment for 2012, and the MAZDASPEED3 continues to deliver a rocket-like ride, a functional design and a good overall value.The Bad